-Moyne Health Services did not record any impairment losses for the year ended 30 June 2022.
+Moyne Health Services did not record any impairment losses in property, plant and equipment for the year ended 30 June 2023.

 Note 5: Other assets and liabilities

 This section sets out those assets and liabilities that arose from Moyne Health Services's operations.